chris1111/Wireless-USB-OC-Big-Sur-Adapter/README.md

 - To using relase V5 SIP Security must be disable

-- Update 10 Oct 2020 Release V4 Wireless USB OC Big Sur Adapter-V4
+- Update 28 Nov 2020 Using a blue wifi icon temporarily

 #### Issues: